kernwdid/nhl-friends-stats/README.md

 Since it is not possible to track NHL Online Versus Games (unranked) against friends, I created a web application to track all the scores, create tournaments and show some statistics for you and your friends.

-Current team stats taken from November 2024 but can be adjusted to your liking.
+Current team stats taken from September 2026 but can be adjusted to your liking.

-Feel free to use it and if you want to collaborate or have any questions, contact me at any time: didiwein[at]hotmail.com
+Feel free to use it and if you want to collaborate or have any questions, contact me at any time.

 <a href="https://www.buymeacoffee.com/didiweinh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>